Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Daar chittered again, and his paw slammed into Yan’s shoulder in the friendly way of both their peoples.
 Unlike most people, he managed to make it sting a bit, too.
 "Tell ‘ya what!
 Mebbe after this I can show ‘ya High Mountain Fortress!
 I got strong grav plates and the *heaviest* gods-damned weights…balls, mebbe we can do a hunt too!
 Hafta see though, ain’t talked to th’ gamekeeper in *weeks."*

 "Good!"
 Yan looked around him.
-"But...civilized is good.
+"But... civilized is good.
 Hard to bring leaders together, get them talking, get them working together.
 Hard enough with Given-Men, and we think alike!"

 Daar nodded in agreement, and sank to all fours like he did when he wanted to be less godly.
 "Mhmm.
 Everyone’s got their own problems.
 Right now we’re all thinkin’ ‘bout our big *shared* problem."